 The fact that random NPCs can give Ninten a cold, which acts like poison and can only be gotten rid of by a trip to the doctor or some Mouthwash (which you can't buy until you reach Snowman.)

 Sequel Displacement: Despite being the first Mother game, it's the most obscure.
 Notice how Ness, Lucas, Porky, and various references to their games are in the Super Smash Bros. series, but all this game gets is some music (most of which are used in all three games, or at least EarthBound) and a few stickers in Brawl.
+Oddly enough thought, it's mother's version of Magicant that appears as a stage in the fourth game rather than Earthbound's.

 That One Boss: The game has only a handful of bosses, but the Dragon in Magicant stands out for his powerful normal attacks and devastating PSI.
 Even with a PSI-Block from Ana, it's still a very challenging fight.